stevenarnold/bpr/README.md

 prompt> rvm use <my-installed-ruby>@bpr prompt> bundle

+Next, if you wish to deploy to a device, you will have to change the Rakefile provisioning_profile setting to something valid on your system.

-Then, to run the app in the simulator:
+To run the app in the simulator:

 prompt> rake

+Or in the device:

+prompt> rake device

 CONTRIBUTIONS & CODE QUALITY
 ============================